Organic

 In stock

-The tea farm is located in the area above the city of Pu Erh, where a community of Dai people live.
-The farm received all major international organic certifications in 2011; tea cultivation has been pesticide-free and organic since the farm's founding in 1998.
+The tea farm is located in an area above the city of Puer, where a community of the Dai minority lives.
+Since 2011, the farm has all the important international organic certificates, but the tea cultivation has been practiced since its inception in 1998 without the use of pesticides and according to organic standards.

 Character